 Dying is basically something we have for quite some time been instructed to acknowledge, yet as a general rule, it just exists in our psyches.
 But, once we start to question our biased ideas of time and awareness, the options are enormous and could adjust the way we consider the world in a way not seen since the fifteenth century’s “level earth” talk about.

 Life is an experience that rises above our common direct state of mind.
-When we bid farewell, we do as such not in the irregular billiard-ball-grid but rather in the certain life-network.
+When we bid farewell or think What happens after death, we do as such not in the irregular billiard-ball-grid but rather in the certain life-network.

 Eileen’s determination comes from 4 cups of French Vanilla from Timmy’s.
 With the experience of over 1.5 years in content creation, she smashes the edits like a ninja.
 She calls herself fluent in sarcasm, but we know she truly loves to edit and call out people on their mistakes.
 Politely.